GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/dataflow-with-dlp/README.md

 ## Prerequisites

 1. The [Secured data warehouse](../../README.md#requirements) module requirements to create the Secured data warehouse infrastructure.
 1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
-The `crypto_key` location must be the same location where DLP, Storage and BigQuery are going to be created (`local.region`).
+The `crypto_key` location must be the same location where DLP, Storage and BigQuery are going to be created (`local.location`).
 There is a [Wrapped Key Helper](../../helpers/wrapped-key/README.md) python script which generates a wrapped key.
 1. The identity deploying the example must have permission to grant roles `roles/cloudkms.cryptoKeyDecrypter` and `roles/cloudkms.cryptoKeyEncrypter` in the KMS `crypto_key`.
 It will be granted to the Data ingestion Dataflow worker service account created by the Secured Data Warehouse module.
 1. The identity deploying the example must have permission to grant role `roles/artifactregistry.reader` in the docker repo of the Flex templates.
 1. A network and subnetwork in the data ingestion project [configured for Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access).